ajay340/Teflon/README.md

 This is a side project of mine that I am working on for fun.
 Currently I am following a [tutorial](https://blog.subnetzero.io/post/building-language-vm-part-01/) to familiarize myself with vm’s.
 I plan on adding my own features and optimizations at a later date.

 ### Current Feature being worked on
-A an Assembler, more specifically a Lexer.
+An Assembler, more specifically a Lexer.

 ## Current Features
 ### Opcode